rohitrsh/openshift-slack-bot/README.md

-# hubot-openshift-slack-bot
+## hubot-openshift-slack-bot

-Intracts with OpenShift cli and fetch data.

-See [`src/openshift-slack-bot.coffee`](src/openshift-slack-bot.coffee) for full documentation.
+# OpenShift Slack Bot - intracts with openshift cli and posts results on Slack

 ## Installation